Komposten/LeapJna/BROKEN_API_FEATURES.md

 Some of the features specified in the LeapC API reference are broken or non-existent in the current Leap SDK (v.
-4.0.0+52173).
-These things are not issues with LeapJNA, but the Leap SDK itself.
+5.6.1).
+These things are probably not issues with LeapJNA, but the Leap SDK itself.
 A list of these features can be found below.

 ## Broken features
 These are features in the API which do not seem to work in the expected way.